SayfSahaf/rememberCLI/README.md

 The commands for rememberCLI were designed to be intuitive and easy to use.

+When in doubt, use the `--help` option for learn more about a particular command.
+E.g. `rem show --help`

 ### Important: To use or not to use `--help`

 Some commands, like `rem add` or `rem`, will show the help menu with and without the `--help` option explicitly typed.